What is Butrans?

 Butrans skin patches are used for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines.

 You should not use Butrans skin patches if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

 Buprenorphine can slow or stop your breathing, and may be habit-forming.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using Butrans without a prescription.
+MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using Butrans without a prescription.
 Keep the medication in a place where others cannot get to it.

 Before taking this medicine

 To make sure Butrans is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;